The number of particles in activated random walk on the complete graph: Introduction and main results

 We initiate the system in an arbitrary configuration of only sleeping particles, $\xi_0 \in \Sigma$.
 At each time step $n \geq 1$, we add an active particle to a vertex uniformly chosen in $\mathring{V}_{N+1}$ (if this vertex already hosts a sleeping particle, the latter is activated) and then let the system evolve according to the continuous time activated random walk dynamics defined above.
 Whenever an active particle jumps to the boundary vertex, it instantaneously disappears from the system.
 After an almost surely finite time we obtain a stable configuration, i.e.\ all particles in $ \mathring{V}_{N+1}$ are in the S-state and some particles may possibly have left the set $ \mathring{V}_{N+1}$ and have disappeared from the system by jumping to the boundary vertex.
 We identify such a stable particle configuration with an element $\xi_{n} \in \Sigma.$

 The sequence of random variables $\xi_0, \xi_1, \xi_2, \ldots$ thereby defined is a discrete time Markov chain on the finite configuration space $\Sigma$.
-It is straightforward to see, that the chain is irreducible and aperiodic and thus converges to a stationary distribution, $\mu = \mu^{(N)}$, which does not depend on the initial particle configuration.
+It is straightforward to see, that the chain is irreducible and aperiodic and thus converges to a stationary distribution, $\bar\mu = \bar\mu^{(N)}$, which does not depend on the initial particle configuration. { Due to the complete symmetry of the model, it suffices to consider the distribution $\mu=\mu^{(N)}$ of the total number of particles under $\bar\mu$.
+A $\bar\mu$ distributed configuration can be sampled by first drawing sleeping particles according to $\mu$ and then assigning them locations in $\mathring V_{N+1}$ uniformly without replacement.}

 Our main results, Theorems \ref{thm:main} and \ref{thm:shift} below, give a detailed characterisation of the support of the stationary distribution $\mu$.
 Note that although Theorem \ref{thm:shift} supersedes Theorem \ref{thm:main}, we prefer to state both, for two reasons.
 On the one hand, Theorem~\ref{thm:main} is easier to prove, and on the other hand, the upper bound on the support provided by Theorem \ref{thm:main} is used as input in the proof of the more precise bounds of Theorem \ref{thm:shift}.